Provost and Vice President for Academic Affairs

 A historian of early-modern France, Dr. Heimmermann has taught and continues to teach undergraduate and graduate courses in early-modern European history and the French Revolution and Napoleonic periods.

 Dr. Heimmermann’s area of research is French social, economic, and cultural history, specifically the history of preindustrial labor.
-Dr. Heimmermann has conducted extensive archival research in Paris, France at the Archives Nationales and Biliothèque Nationale and in Bordeaux, France at the Archives Départementales de la Gironde and the Archives Municipales de Bordeaux.
-His scholarly work has been presented at both national and international conferences on French and European history, and his research has appeared in published scholarly articles and his recently published book, Work, Regulation, and Identity in Provincial France (Palgrave Macmillan, 2014) which explores the preindustrial manufacturing economy and craft worker culture of eighteenth-century Bordeaux.
+Dr. Heimmermann has conducted extensive archival research in Paris, France at the Archives Nationales and Bibliothèque Nationale and in Bordeaux, France at the Archives Départementales de la Gironde and the Archives Municipales de Bordeaux.
+His scholarly work has been presented at both national and international conferences on French and European history, and his research has appeared in published scholarly articles and his book, Work, Regulation, and Identity in Provincial France, which explores the preindustrial manufacturing economy and craft worker culture of eighteenth-century Bordeaux.
 Dr. Heimmermann is married to Claudia and has one daughter, Lucie.